tardisfromtornspace/Bridge-Commander/Documentation/Protowarp,Spore Drive,ME tech, BorgAIFix, GCNWarp&EWarpFix+Protostar+ModCrossfield README.txt

 == Changelog ==
+0.6.4 - Updates:
+  * Updated Spore Drive for more efficient tractor ISI check.
 0.6.3 - Updates:
   * Updated AlternateSubModelsFTL to 0.86 to support new "IgnoreCall" parameter and to clarify documentation better.
 0.6.2 - Updates: